-It is the responsibility of the University Research Executive, the University Research and Knowledge Exchange Committee, and the University's senior management (Heads of School, Heads of Division, Directors of Specialist Centres, and research group leaders) to ensure that a climate is created that allows research to be conducted in accordance with good conduct and practice.
-These individuals should work together to create a research environment of mutual co-operation in which all researchers are encouraged to develop their skills and in which the open exchange of ideas is fostered.
-The University is committed to the principles of the Concordat to Support the Career Development of Researchers.
-Thus, all Abertay postgraduate students, researchers and academic staff are given membership of the Graduate School and have access to our dedicated study and social spaces, training and professional development opportunities.
+8 It is the responsibility of the University Research Executive, the University Research and Knowledge Exchange Committee, and the University's senior management (Deans of School, Heads of Division, Directors of Specialist Centres, and research group leaders) to provide research leadership that ensures a culture is created that allows research to be conducted in accordance with good conduct and practice.
+These individuals should work together to scrutinise whether existing incentive structures with respect to remuneration and career progression are fit to create a research environment of mutual co-operation in which all researchers are encouraged to engage in transparent research practices and in which strong research culture bonds of collaboration and open exchange of ideas are fostered, and that perverse incentives to compromise research integrity are alleviated by positive research experiences and interactions at all levels.
+This may also entail participating in large collaborative research projects where an individual researcher may only play a minor role, conducting replications, maintaining a pace of research that prioritises good practice over fast results, and discouraging 'over-hyping' research findings.
+The University is committed to the principles of the Concordat to Support the Career Development of Researchers in accordance with good research practice by providing professional development and training opportunities.
+Thus, all Abertay Postgraduate Students, researchers and academic staff are given membership of the Graduate School and have access to our dedicated study and social spaces, training and professional development opportunities.